dblanding/PicoBot-oto/readme.md

 * You can null out any tendency to veer by adjusting the trim pot connected to the Pico's analog input (Pin 26).
 This adjustment has the effect of changing the relative magnitude of the signals sent to the R & L motors.

 ## Driving the car in Auto mode
-* Once the veering adjustment is made, the PicoBot can be driven in Auto mode  (automatically follow a series of waypoints).
+* Once the veer adjustment is done, the PicoBot can be driven in Auto mode  (automatically following a series of waypoints).
 * Start by repeating steps 1 - 4 in the **Running the Code** section above.
 * This time, Click on the **Auto** button at the top of the map window.
+* Then click **Start**.
-* If everything is working perfectly, the robot will proceed to drive through the series of waypoints, mapping any obstacles detected along the way, ultimately arriving at the last waypoint, which happens to be its home (starting) position.
+* If everything is working perfectly, the robot will proceed to drive through the series of waypoints, mapping any obstacles detected along the way, ultimately arriving at the last waypoint, which happens to be its starting (home) position.

 ![Loop_run](imgs/loop_map.png)